Softsun2/DMFsim-benchmarking/readme.md

 -   setup.py: Benchmarker installer.
 -   toprc: The provided top configuration file.

 Additional directories will be generated upon running the benchmarking script exporting data.
-This is explained further [later](readme.md#output-data).
+This is explained in the [output data section](readme.md#output-data).

 ## Environment and Installation

-There are two methods of initializing the environment, manually installing the dependencies or running a docker container.
+There are two installation options:
+1. Manually installing the dependencies
+2. Running a docker container.

    The manual setup was tested on Ubuntu 20.04 however it should work on other Linux distributions.
 The docker container should work on Windows, MacOS, or Linux.

-### Manual Setup
+### Option 1: Manual Setup and Installation

 The manual setup was tested on Ubuntu 20.04 however it should work on other Linux distributions.

 #### Environment

 1.    python3: `apt-get install python3`.
-        1. Ensure tkinter is installed.
-If `python3 -m tkinter` outputs "No module named tkinter" tkinter is not installed, run `apt-get install python3-tk` to install tkinter.
+        1. Ensure the "tkinter" package is installed.
+If running `python3 -m tkinter` in ubuntu displays "No module named tkinter", then tkinter is not installed.
+Please run `apt-get install python3-tk` to install tkinter.
 3.    pip: `apt-get install python3-pip`.

+#### Installation
 Install the program with the following steps:

 1. Obtain the source code (clone or download and extract repo).
-2. From the command line cd into the repo.
+2. From the command line cd into the top-level repository.
     ```
-    cd path/to/DMFsim-benchmarking
+    cd path/to/DMFsim-benchmarking-data-review
     ```
 3. Install the package and its dependencies.
+This will run setup.py
     ```
     pip install .
     ```
 4. Install the provided toprc.
-Back-up up current toprc if desired.
+Save the existing toprc if desired before running the following command.
     ```
     test -d ~/.config/procps || mkdir -p ~/.config/procps
     cp ./toprc ~/.config/procps
     ```
 5. Run the benchmarking script.
 Refer to [Usage](readme.md#usage) for usage information.
+Ensure that your hostname in 'config.ini' matches your hostname.
+You can find your hostname by running `hostname` in the Ubuntu terminal.
+Open config.ini and update the machine name with `hostname` then try running the command below again.
     ```
     python3 DMFsim-benchmarking/Benchmark.py all 'python3 DMFsim/Tutorial.py'
     ```

-### Docker Container
+### Option 2: Docker Container

 [Docker](https://www.docker.com/) is a virtualization software that delivers software in packages called containers.
 Docker is supported on Windows, MacOS, and Linux.
 Docker will virtualize an Ubuntu machine with the benchmarking software pre-installed in a docker container.

 1. [Install docker](https://docs.docker.com/engine/install/).
+2. Make sure you have the docker engine running by opening it on your system.
-2. From the command line cd into the repo.
+3. From the command line cd into the repo.
     ```
-    cd path/to/DMFsim-benchmarking
+    cd path/to/DMFsim-benchmarking-data-review
     ```
-3. Build the docker image.
+4. Build the docker image.
+This may take a few minutes to complete.
     ```
     docker build -t dmfsim-benchmarking .
     ```
-4. Run the docker container.
+5. Run the docker container.
 This will drop you into a bash shell inside the container within the copied DMFsim-benchmarking repo.
     ```
     docker run -it dmfsim-benchmarking bash
     ```
-5. Run the benchmarking script.
+6. Run the benchmarking script.
 Refer to [Usage](readme.md#usage) for usage information.
     ```
     python3 DMFsim-benchmarking/Benchmark.py all 'python3 DMFsim/Tutorial.py'
     ```
-6. Exit the container by exiting the shell.
+7. Exit the container by exiting the shell.
 Docker images and containers can consume your resources, [clean up the image and container](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) when you are done if you desire.

 ## Configuration